APEMAN C450A Review

 Video Capture

-The APEMAN C450A offers a fairly basic video capture package.
-Like all of the models we selected for testing, it both automatically starts recording when you start your car, and has multiple user reviewers vouching for the fact that its G-sensor is effective in detecting crashes and other driving mishaps.
-Once the APEMAN C450A detects an event it protects the current clip from being overwritten.
+The APEMAN offers a fairly basic video capture package.
+Like all of the models we selected for testing, it both automatically starts recording when you start your car and has multiple user reviewers vouching for the fact that its G-sensor is effective in detecting crashes and other driving mishaps.
+Once the APEMAN detects an event, it protects the current clip from being overwritten.
 You can set those clip lengths to 3, 5, or 10 minutes.
-That's a nice suite of options, and is a bit better than many competitors that only have 3-minute settings.
-However, the APEMAN does not have any sort of built-in Wi-Fi network like the YI does, so you can't wirelessly send clips to your phone.
+That's a nice suite of options and is a bit better than many competitors that only have 3-minute settings.
+However, the APEMAN does not have any sort of built-in WiFi network, so you can't wirelessly send clips to your phone.

 The APEMAN struggling to adjust to challenging lighting conditions.